RedFlame2112/GRADAR-NIDS/README.md

-For next steps, we plan to
+For next steps, we plan to implement optimized inferencing and generalized model prediction using other frameworks closer to the metal over python such as Rust/C(++).
+Stay tuned for more :)